-A network of open areas and sunlit civic spaces around Burgundy Street and kerb outstands around and along Burgundy Street provide important public spaces, together with regional parklands and recreational spaces along the Yarra River corridor, need to be better connected.
-There are opportunities for improved active transport connections throughout and to the activity centre and the several well-established residential neighbourhoods surrounding the centre's core.
+A network of open areas and sunlit civic spaces and kerb outstands around and along Burgundy Street provide important public spaces, together with regional parklands and recreational spaces along the Yarra River corridor.
+There are opportunities for improved active transport connections throughout and to the activity centre and the well-established residential neighbourhoods surrounding the centre's core.